-In 1990 Congress passed legislation that made it extremely difficult for airports to initiate curfews and access restrictions without qualifying scientific documentation.
+No. In 1990 Congress passed a comprehensive airport noise statute called the Airport Noise and Capacity Act of 1990 (ANCA).
+ANCA is still in effect today and makes it extremely difficult for airports to initiate curfews and access restrictions without qualifying scientific documentation.
 FMA did undergo FAA-approved scientific studies to determine if noise levels justified curfews or access restrictions.
 These studies did not result in a finding of noise levels that would support curfews or access restrictions.
 FMA has a Voluntary Noise Abatement Program which emphasizes noise abatement, flight tracks and pilot education.

-FMA’s voluntary flights tracks are used by pilots under ideal conditions only.
-Factors such as climate conditions and the presence of other aircraft will often predicate local Air Traffic Control instructions directing a flight path that is different from the noise abatement flight tracks.
+FMA’s voluntary flights tracks are used by pilots under ideal conditions only — typically when the weather is good and aircraft can fly under Visual Flight Rules (VFR).
+Also, factors such as weather and the presence of other aircraft will often predicate local Air Traffic Control instructions directing a flight path that is different from the recommended voluntary noise abatement flight tracks.

 What good does it do to call-in or complete an online noise complaint form when the noise abatement program is voluntary?

-Pilot education is a major part of our noise abatement program and the reporting of aircraft concerns assists the Airport in this effort.
+Pilot education is a major part of our voluntary noise abatement program and the reporting of aircraft concerns assist the Airport in this effort.
 Each concern is reviewed for a determination.
-Staff attempts to follow up on each call-in an effort to respond to the concerns expressed.
+Staff attempts to follow up on each call in an effort to respond to the concerns expressed.
 Often, there are justifiable circumstances which may not seem apparent to the party expressing a concern.
-Late night Medical Evacuations are a good example of this.
+Late night medical evacuations are a good example of this.
 The concerns are then compiled into a monthly report which allows the Airport to see trends which assist staff in enhancing the education program.
-The program includes mass mailings and individual contact with pilots.
+The program includes general outreach as necessary and individual contact with pilots.

-The FAA prohibits the FMAA from pursuing punitive actions against a pilot who chooses not to use the Voluntary Noise Abatement procedures.
+No. The FAA prohibits the FMAA from pursuing punitive actions against a pilot who chooses not to use the voluntary noise abatement procedures.
 This is why the FMAA promotes “Good Neighbor Flying” among all tenants and users of the airport so that they will choose to comply with the procedures voluntarily.

 Most commonly, departures to, or arrivals from the north are dictated by prevailing winds at the airport, at that time.
 Most aircraft have operating criteria preventing them from safely departing or landing with “tail winds” in excess of 10 knots.
 In other words, if winds out of the south were in excess of 10 knots at the airport, aircraft would quite likely elect to arrive from the north.
 If winds at the airport were in excess of 10 knots out of the north, aircraft would likely elect to depart to the north.
 In fact, some light aircraft are restricted from operating with any tailwind component whatsoever.